OmarANasser2017/Api-Postman-and-Newman-ProjectApi-Postman-and-Newman-Project/README.md

 *Newman* is used to run Postman collections from the command line or as part of a CI/CD pipeline.
 This makes it easy to automate tests across different environments.

 ## Conclusion
-This project automates API testing of the Platzi Fake API using Postman, Newman, Jenkins, and RestAssured.
+This project automates API testing of the Platzi Fake API using Postman, Newman.
 With automated testing integrated into CI/CD, we can ensure that the API is consistently reliable and performs well over time.